robsob91/FinitPy/README.md

 *finitclient.py* is the library

-*finitcli.py* is the CLI client (*Warning:* passwords are visible by default, this client is also abandoned in favor of the GUI version)
+*finitcli.py* is the CLI client (this client is abandoned in favor of the GUI version)

 *finitgui.py* is a GUI client written using tk